xCounsel/kardamon/README.md

 ## Disclaimer

 All materials published here and information contained in them are provided "as is" and for informational purposes only.<br/>
-Provided information cannot be regarded as legal advice.
+They cannot be regarded as legal advice.
 See additional info about this disclaimer and limitation of liability [here](DISCLAIMER.md).

 ## License